sebassaras02/Scraper-Riviera-Maya-Hotels/README.md

 # Scraper-Riviera-Maya-Hotels

-La Gaceta is a touristic zone in Mexico.
+Riviera Maya is a touristic zone in Mexico.
 The scraping was done in the site of hotel's organization.

 Link to La Hotel's organization of Riviera Maya: http://rivieramaya.org.mx/